Instant Dreams: Critical reception

-In its origin country the Netherlands the film was generally met with critical praise.
+In its origin country the Netherlands the film was met with critical praise.
 Newspapers Volkskrant, Trouw and Parool each rated it 4 out of 5 stars.
 Volkskrant wrote: "Baptist made a film like a hallucinatory trip; a fantastic tribute to an enchanting medium."
 Dutch based Film Score Magazine called it "One of the most astonishing documentary films to have been made in Holland."

-Upon its US theatrical release, the film initially divided some critics.
+Upon its US theatrical release, the film divided critics.
 The New York Times, The Hollywood Reporter and the Los Angeles Times wished the filmmakers had pursued a more journalistic approach.
 Other media outlets such as Geek.com, Ozus' World Movie Reviews, Film Inquiry and Eye on Film were far more accepting of the film, praising the storytelling, cinematography and artistry of filmmaking.

 Film Threat rated it 9 out of 10 stars.
 Eye on Film rated it 4.5 out of 5 stars and called "a dazzling piece of work".

 Instant Dreams holds a positive overall score on Rotten Tomatoes, rating it ‘fresh’ based on multiple critic reviews.

 The film was nominated for a Golden Calf (award) at the Netherlands Film Festival, a Doc Alliance Award and the prestigious Rose d'Or Award.